promisegrid/grid-poc/x/wire/slides/slides.md

 ## PromiseGrid Agents are a subset of Promise Theory Agents

-As PromiseGrid (PG) is a practical implementation of Promise Theory, the engineering constraints involved in building network and security protocols mean that we need to choose a reasonable subset of Promise Theory's definition of an agent.
+As PromiseGrid is a practical implementation of Promise Theory, the engineering constraints involved in building network and security protocols mean that we need to choose a reasonable subset of Promise Theory's definition of an agent.
 In particular: